In this article:

 This completes the overview of the different components available to you specific to custom Page Headers.
 The video below will show you more about how to create a Page Header.

-Now that you have a basic understanding of what components you can add and what each component does, we will move on to how to style the Page Header.
+Now that you have a basic understanding of what components you can add and what each component does, we will move on to how to style the Page Header or Footer.

 Using a Background Image

-If you want a background image to fill the entire Page Header, add the background to the section.
-Start by hovering near the bottom of your Page Header, until you see the black popover like shown below.
+If you want a background image to fill the entire Page Header or Footer, add the background to the section.
+Start by hovering near the bottom of your Custom Template until you see the black popover like shown below.
 Click the hamburger menu to open the options, then select Change Background.

-From the Background panel, you can select a stock photo or click Add Media to upload a new image use as the Page Header background.
+From the Background panel, you can select a stock photo or click Add Media to upload a new image use as the Custom Template background.
 Additional options are available by clicking the Settings button at the top of the background panel.
 If needed, you can add an Overlay Color for improved readability or add a scroll effect.

 Working with Menus